numpy/numpy/doc/source/reference/arrays.datetime.rst

 The most basic way to create datetimes is from strings in ISO 8601 date or datetime format.
-The unit for internal storage is automatically selected from the form of the string.
+The unit for internal storage is automatically selected from the form of the string, and can be either a "date unit" or a "time unit".
+The date units are years ('Y'), months ('M'), weeks ('W'), and days ('D'), while the time units are hours ('h'), minutes ('m'), seconds ('s'), milliseconds ('ms'), and more SI-prefix seconds-based units.

 .. admonition:: Example